-The Institute for Research on Poverty (IRP) is currently engaged in a five-year (2016-2021), $9.5 million cooperative agreement with the Office of the Assistant Secretary for Planning and Evaluation (ASPE) in U.S. Department of Health and Human Services (HHS) to serve as the sole federally funded National Poverty Research Center in the United States.
+The Institute for Research on Poverty (IRP) is currently engaged in a five-year (2021-2026), $10.6 million cooperative agreement with the Office of the Assistant Secretary for Planning and Evaluation (ASPE) in U.S. Department of Health and Human Services (HHS) to serve as the sole federally funded National Research Center on Poverty and Economic Mobility in the United States.

 ASPE is the principal advisor to the Secretary of HHS on development of policy and legislation, strategic planning, policy research and evaluation, and economic analysis.

-IRP integrates its National Poverty Research Center efforts with its ongoing research, training, and dissemination activities that are funded by the University of Wisconsin–Madison, private foundations, and state and federal agencies.
+IRP integrates its National Research Center on Poverty and Economic Mobility efforts with its ongoing research, training, and dissemination activities that are funded by the University of Wisconsin–Madison, private foundations, and state and federal agencies.